2025 EARLY BIRD SALE NOW ON!

 This trip has been planned so that anyone in reasonably good physical condition can participate.
 However, as you'll be kayaking for 3-5 hours (15-20 km) per day, it's a good idea to do some cardio and upper body exercise in the run-up to departure.
 The trip is not recommended for anyone with serious back problems, as you'll need to carry the kayaks into and out of the water.
 It's not necessary to have any previous kayaking experience, although it's a good idea to try it out beforehand to make sure that you enjoy it.
 The kayaks themselves are double kayaks – stable and easy to paddle and navigate.
 If you have extensive kayaking experience it's possible to undertake this trip in a single kayak – if this is the case, please contact your host in advance of the trip.

-If you weigh more than 95 kilos or are over 1m 95cm tall, please check with us before booking this trip as we'll need to ensure that the kayaks and equipment provided are suitable for your comfort and safety.
+If you weigh more than 95 kilos or are over 1m 95cm tall, please check with us before booking this trip as we'll need to ensure that the kayaks and equipment provided is suitable for your comfort and safety.
+Sea currents bring huge amounts of ice in from the Arctic Ocean, which sometimes block Southern Greenland from May to mid-June.
+In July and August, the icefield typically poses no obstacle and the sea in the region is full of icebergs.
+Every season is different, however, and should sea ice persist, your expert guide will help you to navigate an amended route.

 This tour runs between July and September when the weather warms and the sea ice breaks up and allows passage.
 The weather in Greenland is very changeable and whilst it's usually pleasant, it's essential that you bring appropriate clothes for both cold and rainy weather.
 July is the typically warmest of these months, with temperatures often reaching over 15ºC and flowers coming into bloom.
 Whilst in August, temperatures drop to between 5ºC and 10ºC and the nights can be cold.
 In September, temperatures are usually between 5ºC to 8ºC during the day but may reach -5ºC at night.